cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/exit.md

 ## Tutorial [framework name] CUI Wallet - The End

+Congratulations!
+Now we've developed a CUI Plasma Wallet with basic functions from deposit to exit!

-This tutorial is very simple implementation.
-This wallet is not near production quality we need a lot more work to make it ready for the Mainnet usage.
+Once again, this tutorial is very simple implementation.
+This wallet is not near production quality.
+We need a lot more work to make it ready for the Mainnet usage.

 By the way, we really appriciate your interest in [framework name].
 Looking forward to seeing your next project running on [framework name].

 Please let us know on [Telegram](https://t.me/cryptoeocnomicslab) if you have any questions.

+Thank you so much for giving it a try.